 Transportation conformity requirements in 40 CFR 93.108 state that transportation plans and TIPs must be fiscally constrained consistent with DOT's metropolitan planning regulations at 23 CFR part 450.
-The MTP 2045 and 2020-2024 TIP are fiscally constrained.
+The amended MTP 2050 and 2024 - 2028 TIP are fiscally constrained.

 The MTP includes a financial plan that demonstrates how the plan can be implemented.
 The financial plan compares the estimates of funds that are reasonably expected to be available for transportation uses, including transit, and the cost of constructing, maintaining and operating the total (existing, plus planned) transportation system over the period of the plan.
-The detailed discussion can be found in Chapter 6.
+The detailed discussion can be found in Chapter 7.

-The FY 2020-2024 TIP includes a summary of the fiscal constraint analysis for local highway projects listed in the TIP document.
-In accordance with federal requirements, federal funds within the first four years of the TIP are within the anticipated Federal funding levels, indicating fiscal constraint for local federal-aid projects.
+The FY 2024-2028 TIP includes a summary of the fiscal constraint analysis for local highway projects listed in the TIP document.
+The details for the federal funds and programmed amounts are also located in the document.
+The difference between funds available and the programmed amounts is anticipated to be recovered with other federal fund surplus, project costs savings, and/or additional local contributions.
+The local match required for federally funded projects is supplied from a variety of local sources including LRSA, MVHA and others.
 The LPA is required, prior to beginning projects, to have identified the specific source and amount required for their local match.
-The detailed discussion and demonstration of fiscal constraint can be found in Chpater 3 of the FY 2020-2024 TIP.
+The detailed discussion can be found in the FY 2024-2028 TIP, Chapter 3.